17th Century Almanac for March – open fields & enclosure

 March the 25th was Lady Day.
 This was a quarter day, a day when rents were due.
 It also marked New Year’s Day for most people in England, Ireland, Wales and the colonies in the 1640s.
 Although by the 1600s Scotland and Europe celebrated the new year on the 1st of January, the Gregorian Calendar was not adopted across Great Britain and its colonies until 1752.

 One hangover from this is our financial year which starts and ends at the end of March.
-It is extraordinary to think that the world’s financial markets, trade and business all still run on a medieval calendar.
+It is, perhaps, extraordinary to think that the world’s financial markets, trade and business all still run on a medieval calendar.

 In the 17th Century, the moon dictated the farming year.
-Thomas Tusser reminds us, in his Five Hundred Points of Husbandry, that any planting or sowing should be done on a new or waxing moon.
-Today, we call this biodynamics.
+Thomas Tusser reminds us, in his Five Hundred Points of Husbandry of 1580, that any planting or sowing should be done on a new or waxing moon:

-The Stars & Galen’s Humours – Red Mars & choleric Aries
+March – Lenten Moon, Red Mars & Galen’s choleric Aries

 March is the month of Aries, the ram.
-Those born under its fiery nature were said to have a choleric temperament.
+Galen tells us that those born under its fiery nature have a choleric temperament.
 Of a hot and dry humour, they were thought to tend to towards being lean, strong limbed, swarthy and intemperate.
+For March 2026, our best astrologers divine an uncertain, emotional start to the month.
+However, new beginnings will follow, rising with the new moon.

 End of First English Civil War – Truro & Stow-on-the-Wold